C Sharp syntax: Anonymous types

 Anonymous types are nameless classes that are generated by the compiler.
-They are only consumable and yet very useful in a scenario like where you have a LINQ query which returns an object on select and you just want to return some specific values.
-Then you can define an anonymous type containing auto-generated read-only fields for the values.
+They are only consumable and yet useful in a scenario such as a LINQ query that returns an object on select to return some specific values.
+Then, define an anonymous type containing auto-generated read-only fields for the values.

 When instantiating another anonymous type declaration with the same signature the type is automatically inferred by the compiler.

 var carl = new { Name = "Carl", Age = 35 }; // Name of the type is only known by the compiler.